Desmet Avenue Warehouse Historic District: Peerless-Sunpuft Inc. Office and Warehouse

 Peerless-Sunpuft Warehouse along Pearl St.

 Located at 1107 N. Pearl, at the intersection of Pearl St. and Desmet Ave. on the far eastern end of the historic district, the Peerless-Sunpuft Inc. Office and Warehouse was constructed in 1925.
 It is a one-story brick building with a full basement.
 The building is rectangular in shape but asymmetrical in design with varying elevations around the structure.
 Contractor J.J.
 Cox built the structure for the Pioneer Warehouse Company.
-It was used by the Imperial Beverage Company, which moved in in 1926 and used the facility to bottle various beverages including ginger ale, fruit juice and mineral water, as well as syrups.
+It was used by the Imperial Beverage Company, which moved in during 1926 and used the facility to bottle various beverages including ginger ale, fruit juice and mineral water, as well as syrups.
 Imperial Beverage Company manufactured hard beverages at larger facilities prior to prohibition, and once prohibition was repealed in 1933 the company moved out of its location in the historic district.
 Goetz Breweries moved in after Imperial Beverage left, and remodeled the interior to be more suitable for brewing operations.
 The remodel was estimated to cost $10,000.
 Goetz was only at the site for just two years before also moving to a larger facility.
 There are no records on the property from 1938 through 1947.
 In 1948, it was purchased by Gustav P. Harris, though the sale stipulated that for a period of 30 years the property could not be used for any aspect of the manufacture of beer or malt beverages.
 Since the 1948 sale, the building was occupied by various snack food wholesalers.
 In 2014, the building was purchased by Gonzaga University for $1 million, with an assessed value at the time of sale of $591,000.
 As of 2022, it is known as the Peerless Building and serves as an annex for Gonzaga's human physiology and theater programs.